lemonade-hq/mcpr/README.md

 - **Project Generator**: Quickly scaffold new MCP projects
 - **Mock Implementations**: Built-in mock transports for testing and development

-## Coming Soon

-- **WebSocket Transport**: WebSocket transport implementation is planned but not yet implemented

 ## Installation

 Add MCPR to your `Cargo.toml`: